 Defining by machining method, there are CNC plastic machining, 3D printing, vacuum casting prototype, and more.

-We will talk about the difference between the three parts: quality, cost, and lead time.
+We can talk about the difference between the three parts: quality, cost, and lead time.

 The first part is quality.